 We offer ongoing professional development through scholarship awards, research grants, educational opportunities through APP Grand Rounds and various supported conferences and events.

-We have APRNs in appointed positions such as the Director of Nursing Research and Professional Practice, and as the Associate Director of Nursing Research, with a focus on strategic planning for the Clinical Translational Research Program.
+We have APRNs in appointed positions such as the Director of Advanced Practice Providers Practice and Professional Development and as the Associate Director of Nursing Research, with a focus on strategic planning for the Clinical Translational Research Program.

 We have a Nursing Clinical Governance structure to improve communication, provide a coordinated decision-making process and improve patient outcomes and care, as well as increasing productivity and accountability.

-We have a formal leadership structure that includes a Senior Director of Advanced Practice Providers , and APP Director of Professional Development and Practice.
+We have a formal leadership structure that includes a Senior Director of Advanced Practice Providers and APP Director of Practice and Professional Development.
 The leadership structure consists of APP Managers who oversee specialty and subspecialty groups.
 This structure allows for professional growth and development along with direct support of APP practice and consistencies.